-Performance Criterion Criterion Acceptable / Probable Solution Satisfactory for Approval Statement of Reason Additional Condition Timing Comments for Memo (c) (iv) preserve all-weather access; and kerb and channel: (i) controls vehicle movement by delineating the carriageway for all users; and (ii) conveys road pavement runoff to stormwater drainage; and verges and footpaths provide: (i) safe access for pedestrians clear of obstructions; and Storn (ii) (iii) (iv) nwater d and a corridor alloca additional amen for vehicles onto properties; sted for public utilities; and ity for minor roads. or net overlar directe where ainage systems ave the capacity nwater flows so and runoff is ad to areas there is no AO 9.1 All stormwater runoff from suconstructed, altered or other development on an allotmen lawful point of discharge.
+Performance Criterion Acceptable / Probable So Acceptable / Probable Sol ution Satisfactory for Approval Statement of Reason Additional Condition Timing Comments for Memo (c) (i) (ii) controls vehicle the carriageway conveys road pa stormwater drai ovide: pedestrians clear of Storn (ii) (iii) (iv) nwater d and a corridor alloca additional amen for vehicles onto properties; Ited for public utilities; and Ity for minor roads. or net overlar directe where ainage systems ave the capacity nwater flows so and runoff is ad to areas there is no AO 9.1 All stormwater runoff from suconstructed, altered or other development on an allotmen lawful point of discharge.
 AO 9.2 Development does not requipumps in order to achieve a discharge. wise affected by t is discharged to a re the use of stormwater Prior to commencement of civil works, Council shall undertake an independent professional consultant review of the developer's proposed stormwater management controls at the applicant's expense.
 No works shall be undertaken until Council has approved the Stormwater Management Plan.
 The assessment shall also include the adequacy of the kerbing on the side boundaries to direct flow towards the rear drains and detention basins.
-Prior to commencement of civil works As Council does not have an adequately qualified professional on staff to assess the proposed stormwater management and associated civil works, a consulting professional will need to be engage. (b) damage to property or hazards for motorists; and runoff is directed to a lawful point of AO 9.3 Stormwater drainage is desi accordance with Schedule and services planning sch S: Engineering works Once the Stormwater Management Plan is approved, the developer shall complete the works in accordance with the plan.
+Prior to commencement of civil works As Council does not have an adequately qualified professional on staff to assess the proposed stormwater management and associated civil works, a consulting professional will need to be engage. (b) hazard and runoff ge to property or ds for motorists; is directed to a point of AO 9.3 Stormwater drainage is desi accordance with Schedule 6 and services planning sch S: Engineering works Once the Stormwater Management Plan is approved, the developer shall complete the works in accordance with the plan.
 Maintain the dimensions of detention basins in accordance with the approved plan to ensure non- Prior to commencement of use At all times Standard condition to reinforce developer's requirements.
 Standard condition to reinforce developer's requirements.